AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

 In this section we will explain how to add and configure data labels.

-If you want to configure data labels for all series - you should do that in the {api:anychart.core.cartesian.series.Base#labels}**.labels()**{api} method.
+If you want to configure data labels for all series - you should do that in the {api:anychart.core.cartesian.series.Base#labels}labels(){api} method.
 You can tune their visual appearance, positioning and format.

 The following code enables only the general chart label, i.e. name: